Welcome to Life After 50

 Life insurance provider SunLife wanted to cement its position as a champion for the over-50s, so we created a campaign designed to generate a wave of quality editorial coverage, encourage conversation and raise awareness of the issues affecting its core audience.

-Our insights team hosted a series of focus groups with over-50s, finding that a major bone of contention was the misrepresentation of their age group.
+Our research team hosted a series of focus groups with over-50s, finding that a major bone of contention was the misrepresentation of their age group.
 It was felt at work, at home, while shopping, on social media and on television.
 And it was flippant comments, small gestures and casual remarks — rather than overtly offensive behaviour — that caused the most upset.

 Using this, and building on SunLife’s ‘Welcome to Life After 50’ advertising platform, we coined the phrase ‘casual ageism’ and set out to prove how apparent it is in everyday life.